Ndugere/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents in a long format
+display the current content in a long format